 Common initial symptoms of tetanus are a headache and muscular stiffness in the jaw (lockjaw) followed by stiffness of the neck, difficulty swallowing, hardening of abdominal muscles, spasms, sweating, and fever.
 Symptoms usually begin around eight days following infection, but onset may range from three days to three weeks.

 Vaccination is the best way to prevent tetanus.
-Due to widespread immunization, tetanus is a rare disease in the US.
-Most people receive their first dose as children in the form of a combined vaccine called DTaP (diphtheria-tetanus-acellular pertussis).
+Most people receive their first dose as infants in the form of a combined vaccine called DTaP (diphtheria-tetanus-acellular pertussis).
 Health officials now recommend that adults and adolescents receive a Tdap (tetanus-diphtheria-acellular pertussis) or Td (tetanus-diphtheria) booster vaccine every 10 years.